Queen Anne's Lace

 She leaves the clover standing

 It's also called Wild Carrot, since the domestic carrot is a variant or subspecies of the same species (D. carota ssp sativa).
-It's probable that Queen Anne's Lace arrived in North America with the first European settlers who brought garden carrots with them, & these escaped & reverted to the wild form.
+It's probable that Queen Anne's Lace arrived in North America with the first European settlers as a food plant; it is by now naturalized across the continent.

 In our area they are in full bloom in every super-sunny location by mid to late July.
-The numbers of flowers scene declines in August but a few are apt to be seen as late as September.
+The numbers of their blossoms declines in August but a few are apt to be seen as late as September.
 It self-seeds with extravagant abandon, but it is not as fond of well-watered gardens, so though it can be a pest-plant across the countryside, it is not too much a garden invader.
+It's also so intolerant of shade that even moderate shade keeps it out of the garden, though it will sometimes invade a never-mowed lawn.

 Besides D. carota carota & its domestic form D. carota sativa, there are two other variants, D. carota roseus with pinkish to purple blooms instead of white, & D. carota epurpuratus of purer white lacking the maroon eye.
-There is additionally the native D. pusillus or American Wild Carrot, found in the Northwest & southwest & American south, but it is smaller & less impressive than the three to five foot tall Queen Anne Lace.
-Additionally it resembles resembles wild caraway (Carum carvi).
+There is additionally the native D. pusillus or American Wild Carrot, found in the Northwest & southwest & American south, but it is much smaller & less impressive than the three to five foot tall Queen Anne Lace (occasionally taller) which makes the native look-alike appear to be a midget.
+Queen Anne's Lace additionally resembles wild caraway (Carum carvi).

 The edible root of the wild carrot is thin, pale, & much more difficult to get a good harvest from compared to a fat domestic carrot, but can be worth the trouble because quite flavorful.
 There are however some toxic look-alike plants such as Poison Hemlock or Fool's Parsley (Conium maculatum) or Water Hemlock (Cicuta maculata), so take care with wild collecting.
 The wild carrot is the only one which has the maroon central flower.